ppinard/ebsd-image/doc/documentation/beginners/run.rst

 This page is to select how the diffraction pattern images are loaded.
 The user has three options:

-  * From a :ref:`smp`
+  * From a :ref:`SMP <smp>` file
   * From a folder containing diffraction pattern images
   * From a single diffraction pattern image

-For the first two methods, one needs to specify the width and height of the mapping.
+For the first two methods, one needs to specify the width and height of the mapping as well as the pixel calibration.
-This will correspond to the dimensions of the results :ref:`maps <maps>`.
+The width and height correspond the dimensions of the results :ref:`maps <maps>`.
+The pixel calibration is the actual step size used in the EBSD acquisition - by how much the beam was moved between each pixel.
+The step size in x and y is usually equal.

 .. note::

-   The :ref:`smp` option is preferred since it provides a faster access to the diffraction pattern images.
+   The :ref:`SMP <smp>` option is preferred since it provides a faster access to the diffraction pattern images.

 Operations
 ^^^^^^^^^^